kenba/via-sphere-rs/README.md

 The `trig` and `latlong` modules perform spherical trigonometric calculations;
 the `sphere` module uses vectors.

-The library uses the [contracts](https://crates.io/crates/contracts) crate to implement Design By Contract [(DbC)](https://wiki.c2.com/?DesignByContract).
-It also defines a `Validate` trait to define an `is_valid` invariant function to support Design By Contract invariants.

 ### Spherical trigonometry

 [Spherical trigonometry](https://en.wikipedia.org/wiki/Spherical_trigonometry)
-is the branch of spherical geometry pertaining to spherical triangles.
+is the branch of spherical geometry involving spherical triangles.
 A spherical triangle is a triangle on the surface of a sphere.
 The sides of spherical triangles are [great circles](https://en.wikipedia.org/wiki/Great_circle) i.e., the shortest path between two points on the surface of a sphere - the equivalent of straight line segments in planar geometry.